If your business uses a lot of tools and equipment, keeping track of inventory will be no easy task.

 Here’s what you can do.

-Establish rewards and fines: for an exceptional tool handling, you can also issue rewards.
+- Establish rewards and fines: for an exceptional tool handling, you can also issue rewards.
 This will motivate people to handle the tools better.
 Fines can be given to those who don’t follow the rules.
-Workers who “lose” tools frequently can pay for the equipment out of their paycheck, if this will be your p.
+Workers who “lose” tools frequently can pay for the equipment out of their paycheck, if this will be your preferred method.

 Asset Management System

-Pen and paper tracking can work for small organizations, however, an asset management system/inventory management system should be used to manage tools in a large organization.
+Pen and paper tracking can work for small organizations, however, an asset management system or inventory management system should be used to manage tools in a large organization.
 It reduces inventory errors and increases safety for tools.

 Along with the tagging system, you can formulate a real-time asset tracker for more precise information.